 With Airline Credit Cards, Frequent Flyer credit cards, and Travel Reward Credit Cards you can accumulate points for free flights, hotel stays, car rentals and other benefits.
-These cards let you save money in three different ways: 1) With an airline credit card you accumulate points redeemable for free flights on 250 major airlines, 2) with a frequent flyer credit card, you earn miles that go into your frequent flyer account, and 3) with travel rewards cards, you can earn points either towards free air travel or towards other benefits, such as hotel stays, cruises, car rentals, and much more.
-To see a list of all travel reward credit cards, scroll through the cards on this page.
+These cards let you save money in three different ways: 1) With an airline credit card you accumulate points redeemable for free flights on major airlines, 2) with a frequent flyer credit card, you earn miles that go into your frequent flyer account, and 3) with travel rewards cards, you can earn points towards free air travel or towards other benefits such as hotel stays, cruises, car rentals, and much more.
+See a list of all travel reward credit cards from our partners below.

 Air Miles Credit Cards / Reward Points Towards Air Miles

 Frequent flyer credit cards are a great way to earn miles toward air travel.
 There are several types of cards in this category, each offering different types of benefits.